jaraonthe-dot-net/PONL/README.txt

 =REQUIREMENTS=

 - PHP 5.0.0. or later
-- Windows OS (for now)
+- Windows or Linux OS

 =SETUP=

-Note: Only Windows is supported for now.

 - Put all PONL files in a directory of your choosing.
-- Edit the Path environment variable (somewhere under System Properties):
+- WINDOWS: Edit the Path environment variable (somewhere under System Properties):
     + Make sure that your installation of PHP is in the path
     + Ensure that typing 'php' in the command line runs the php exe.
     + Add the directory where you installed PONL to the path.
+- LINUX: Edit the PATH:
+    + Ensure that typing 'php' in the command line runs the php binary.
+    + Add the directory where you installed PONL to the path.

-- Now, by typing 'PONL' in the command line, you can run ponl.
+- Now, by typing 'ponl' in the command line, you can run ponl.
 It should output a message like this: "PON: No command specified.
 Type 'ponl help' for details."

 - Installation complete.
 Start using PONL.